Hex Agent + Model Context Protocol

 Print Hive dashboard with live print farm status

-Eve reads
+Hex reads

 live farm context